uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 [Read more](/userinfo/data-transfer/) about data transfer.

-## Sbatch error: Batch script contains DOS line breaks `(\r\n)`
-Submitting jobs to Rivanna is through SLURM shell scripts.
-If you create your script in a Windows text editor and then try to run it on Rivanna, you’ll probably get an error:

-`sbatch: error: Batch script contains DOS line breaks (\r\n)`

-`sbatch: error: instead of expected UNIX line breaks (\n).`

-That’s because of Windows inserting `\r` with new line characters.
-There’s an easy way to fix this!
-On Rivanna, just run

-`dos2unix <slurm_filename.slurm>`

-which removes unwanted `\r` from text files.
-Sometimes you get `{^M}` character at the end of every line when the file was imported from Windows environment. `dos2unix` usually takes care of the problem, but not 100% all the time.

 # Other Questions
 What if my question doesn't appear here?
 Take a look at our User Guide.
 If your answer isn't there, contact us.